aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets or sets the separator value used for the data labels on a chart.
+the separator value used for the data labels on a chart.

 **Returns:**
 java.lang.String